Available Manx and Cymric Kittens

 Calico

 We primarily register our adults and kittens thru the Cat Fanciers Association.
 CFA does not allow registering of Pointed (Siamese breed colors), Chocolate or Lavender colors.
 This is due to the belief these colors are not “naturally occurring” colors to this breed.
-So, since our Manx are primarily registered with CFA, we don’t breed for these colors.
+So, since our Manx are primarily registered with CFA, we don’t breed for pointed, chocolate or lavender colors.

 What To Look For When Purchasing A Manx or Cymric Kitten.